pieter3d/simview/README.md

 * A colorscheme that works with white backgrounds.
 * Polish: Syntax highlighting of macros
 * Source window: Need a clean way to add multiple signals from the source to the waves at once.
-* alternate layout maybe: left has waves and signals stacked vertically
 * Expose local nets in functions and tasks
 * Expose local variables in always blocks?
 * tracing loads does not trace things on the left side, e.g idx isn't traced in `net[idx] = val;`